raulavram21/cybersecurity_ai_log/Notes/Google_Cybersecurity_Professional_Certificate/11_NIST_Frameworks_and_Functions.md

     Detect: Identifying potential security incidents and improving monitoring capabilities to increase the speed and efficiency of detections.
 (Context: An analyst might execute this by configuring a newly installed security tool to accurately flag low, medium, or high risks and automatically alert the SOC.)

+    Core Framework Structural Components:

+    The Core: A simplified, structured set of cybersecurity activities, outcomes, and functional duties common across all security plans.
+It maps out standard operational duties into specific security functions (Identify, Protect, Detect, Respond, Recover).

+    Tiers: A context-specific ranking system used to measure an organization’s operational maturity level and the thoroughness of its risk management practices.

+        Tier 1 (Partial / Passive): Indicates that the organization performs the function at a reactive, ad-hoc, or bare minimum standard level.

+        Tier 4 (Adaptive): Indicates that the function is being performed at an exemplary, proactive, and continuously improving standard.

+    Profiles: A customized roadmap created by aligning an organization's unique requirements, objectives, risk tolerance, and economic resources against the core functional requirements of the CSF.

     Respond: Ensuring that proper procedures are used to contain, neutralize, and analyze security incidents, and implement improvements.
 (Context: This is the active reaction phase when a breach is occurring; the goal is to stop the bleeding and document lessons learned.)

     Recover: The process of returning affected systems back to normal operation.
 (Context: Involves restoring corrupted systems, data, and critical assets—like financial or legal files—from secure backups after an incident has been neutralized.)